TaxTips.ca

 Less minimum tax carryover (enter as positive)-only used if zero AMT current year

-Non-refundable political contribution tax credit federal Line 41000
+Non-refundable federal political contribution tax credit Line 41000

 Additional tax for minimum tax purposes